-The Coquihalla BC Visitor Center is a full service large visitor centre comprising brochures, pamphlets, maps, refreshments and snacks as well as facilities.
-It is situated where Coquihalla Highway and The Connector meet.
+The Coquihalla BC Visitor Center is a full service large visitor centre offering brochures, pamphlets, maps, refreshments and snacks as well as facilities.
+It is situated where the Coquihalla Highway and The Connector meet.

 Visitor information can be acquired at the Baillie House which is run by the Nicola Valley Heritage Sociey.
 It is also a popular tourist attraction located downtown.